nisargapatil/cs326-final-delta/docs/Milestone1.md

 Wireframes:

 1. This is how the homepage is intended to look.
 It will have two buttons at the top to either create an account for a new user and log into an existing one.
-The user will be able to then choose a category from the given options (food, travel, entertainment) and start voting!!
+The user will be able to then choose a category from the given options (food, travel, entertainment) and they will be redirected to the voting page for that category!!

 ![homepage](/imgs/homepage.png)